-CNP Assurances verifies the reliability of these data from an evaluation whenever possible (estimated future cash flows for example) or questions counterparties as to the methodologies used if necessary.
-The counterparties' values examined so far have been confirmed by the Group, which ensures both the quality of the counterparty valuation methods and the quality of the ratings of the issues and the absence of a credit incident.
+CNP Assurances SA verifies the reliability of these data from an evaluation whenever possible (estimated future cash flows for example) or questions counterparties as to the methodologies used if necessary.
+The counterparties' values examined so far have been confirmed by CNP Assurances SA, which ensures both the quality of the counterparty valuation methods and the quality of the ratings of the issues and the absence of a credit incident.